jarikorhonen/nr-vqa-consumervideo/README.md

 The workflow for using the software consists of two parts: 1) Feature extraction, and 2) Learning-based regression.
 The implementation of feature extraction is in the source file _compute_nrvqa_features.m_ (Matlab).
-An example showing how to extract the features for videos from KoNViD-1k database and write them in a comma separated value (CSV) file is in _compute_features_example.m_.
-For using the example, you need to download the KoNViD-1k video sequences and the MOS scores from there, and decode the video sequences in raw YUV format.
-An example in _train_and_validate_KoNViD.py_ file shows how the regression model for predicting the MOS values from the features can be trained and validated.
+An example showing how to extract the features for videos from LIVE-Qualcomm database and write them in a comma separated value (CSV) file is in _compute_features_example.m_.
+For using the example, you need to download the LIVE-Qualcomm video sequences and the related MOS scores from [there](http://live.ece.utexas.edu/research/incaptureDatabase/index.html), and decode the video sequences in raw YUV format.
+An example in _train_and_validate_example.py_ file shows how the regression model for predicting the MOS values from the features can be trained and validated.